remimimimimi/pixi-build-testsuite/README.md

 First make sure that you have both the [Pixi] and [pixi-build-backends] repositories checked out locally.

-The, create a `.env` file at the repository root with the paths to your checked out repositories filled in.
+Then, create a `.env` file at the repository root with the paths to your checked out repositories filled in.

 ```shell
 PIXI_REPO="/path/to/pixi-repository"